UselessJoy/moonraker/docs/configuration.md

     To benefit the community Moonraker facilitates updates for 3rd party "Klippy Extras" and "Moonraker Components".
-While many of these extensions are well developed and tested, users should always be careful when using such extensions.
-Moonraker and Klipper provide no official support for such extensions, thus users experiencing an issue should not create bug reports on the Klipper or Moonraker issue trackers without first reproducing the issue with all unofficial extensions disabled.
+While many of these extensions are well developed and tested, users should always be careful when using such code extensions.
+Moonraker and Klipper provide no official support for such extensions, thus users experiencing an issue should not create bug reports on the Klipper or Moonraker issue trackers without first reproducing the issue using pristine versions of Moonraker and/or Klipper.

 ####  Web type (front-end) configuration

+!!!
+Note
+    Front-end developers that wish to deploy updates via Moonraker should host releases on their GitHub repo.
+In the root of each release a `release_info.json` file should be present.
+This file must contain a JSON object with the following fields:

+    - `project_name`:  The name of the GitHub project
+    - `project_owner`: The User or Organization that owns the project
+    - `version`: The current release version

+    For example, a `release_info.json` for Mainsail might contain the
+    following:
+    ```json
+    {
+      "project_name": "mainsail",
+      "project_owner": "mainsail-crew",
+      "version": "v2.5.1"
+    }
+    ```

 ```ini
 # moonraker.conf